Promise), most of them will serve as the extensions to or the improvements of the existing syntaxes and features to make developers’ lives easier.

 arrow method body (i.e.

-this.persons).
-Even if the function is executed later, its context remains the same as when it was defined.
-It doesn’t change as is the case for a dynamically defined function whose context depends uniquely upon how it’s invoked.
+this.people).
+Even if the callback function is executed later, its context remains the same as when it was defined.
+It doesn’t change as in a dynamically defined function whose context depends uniquely upon how it’s invoked.

 I hope the above example could give you a glimpse into the power of an arrow function.
 No longer will you find yourself becoming annoyed by mistyping the